Chocomimin/flw_automation/README.md

 A screenshot is automatically captured

-Saved in the root directory
+Saved in the project root directory

 Example:

 error-1718452992.png

 This helps in debugging failed automation steps.